Q: Does Kirkwood own it's own housing? Show More

 A: Yes, complexes around Kirkwood run a credit check on the guarantor and a background check on the applicant.

-A: Yes, complexes around Kirkwood do charge an application fee as the managment runs a credit check on the guarantor and a background check on the student applicant.
-The managment staff has to pay for these services to be done.
-This is a non-refundable charge and usually $25.00.
+A: Yes, complexes around Kirkwood do charge an application fee as the management runs a credit check on the guarantor and a background check on the student applicant.
+The management staff has to pay for these services to be done.
+This is a non-refundable charge and usually $25.

 A: The complexes that Kirkwood currently works with to house Kirkwood students have availability in one, two, three and four bedrooms.

-A: The apartment complexes near campus come unfurnished with the exception of the main appliances including a refrigerator, storve/oven, and sometimes a dishwasher and microwave.
-Students are responsible for bringing items for their bedrooms and sharing furnishing responsibilities with roommates in the living room, kitchen, and bathroom.
+A: The apartment complexes near campus come unfurnished with the exception of the main appliances including a refrigerator, stove/oven, and sometimes a dishwasher and microwave.
+Students are responsible for bringing items for their bedrooms and sharing furnishing responsibilities with roommates in the living room, kitchen and bathroom.

 A: Rent is paid at the first of the month to your landlord.
 Some complexes have offices right on the property and you're able to walk over and hand in your rent or if it's outside office hours you can put it in a drop box.
 You may have to mail your rent to the office if it's not located on the property.
 If the first of the month falls on a weekend, students are expected to pay rent the Friday before the first of the month.

-Q: What is the difference between a 10 month and a 12 month lease?
+Q: What is the difference between a 10-month and a 12-month lease?
+Show More

 A: Most apartment complexes hire security to be on the premesis on nights and weekends.
 Check with your landlord/manager to see how to contact the property's security and make sure to program this number in your cell phone or write it down and have it handy at your apartment in case of emergencies.